 - Breathe new life into older hubs by refreshing the content.
 This is one of the most important changes you can make.
 Update facts as needed.

 - Revise errors and inaccuracies.
 Update your hub with new information.
 Delete anything that is no longer applicable.

 Now that you have decided to update your older hubs and refresh your newer ones, I'd like to share some thoughts and ideas on how to go about this.

 - The first and most important step is to really get excited about the outcome of what you are about to write.
-And write about a subject you know about.
-The more research you do the better ideas you will come up with.
+And write about a subject you know.
+The more research you do the more ideas you will come up with.